-The Personal Statement That Got Me An Oxford Interview
+The Personal Statement That Got Me an Interview at Oxford

 Right now everyone wants to see real personal statement examples - so here it goes, check mine out here.
 By the way - I don't think it's good.